 These teaching case materials show the fieldwork of an international team of scientists working to provide Bangladeshi leaders the tools they need to understand and minimize geologic risks.

 These teaching case materials show practicing physicians and infectious disease specialists studying the origins and impacts of pathogens.

 Do your students think the age of exploration is over?
 Show them the shocking truth: the age of exploration has barely just begun at the ocean floor!
-Use both units over the course of a month; or select just one or two resources to introduce your students to the incredible under water environment of the deep sea vents.
+Introduce your students to the incredible under water environment of the deep sea vents.